-There’s something about manatees that pulls at my heart strings.
-Maybe its the big nose or wide spread eyes set into an immense round body flanked by little flippers.
-Whatever the case, after booking our December Orlando family vacation, I knew a road trip to Crystal River—the only place in Florida where swimming with manatees is monitored and permitted—was in order.
+There’s something about manatees that pulls at my heartstrings.
+Maybe it’s the big nose or widespread eyes set into an immense round body flanked by little flippers.
+Whatever the case, after booking our December Orlando family vacation, I knew a road trip to Crystal River — the only place in Florida where you can swim with manatees — was in order.

-Right off the bat, let me tell you that the experience is more one of passive observation.
+Right off the bat, let me tell you that the experience is more of a passive observation.
 You are swimming in the same water but not really with them.
-There are rules to follow and one major one is that you can’t approach or touch a manatee.
+There are rules to follow, and one major one is that you can’t approach or touch a manatee.
 You might get lucky and find that they’ll approach you.
 This is actually what happened to us.

-With this in mind, I’ll tell you how to get to Crystal River, about our Crystal River hotel and what it was like to swim with manatees.
-Our trip was entirely self-funded, but there are affiliate links in this post should you decide to book the same hotel or click through to TripAdvisor which is where I do the bulk of my vacation research.
+With this in mind, I’ll tell you how to get to Crystal River, about our Crystal River hotel and what it was like to swim with Crystal River manatees.

-The Crystal River National Wildlife Refuge was created for the protection of the endangered Florida Manatee, a subspecies of the West Indian Manatee.
+The Crystal River National Wildlife Refuge was created to protect the endangered Florida Manatee, a subspecies of the West Indian Manatee.
 It’s the only wildlife refuge of its kind.
-Manatees come here to the warm spring water of King Spring and Three Sisters Springs (both are protected by the refuge) from the Gulf of Mexico during winter in order to survive.
+Manatees come here to the warm spring water of King Spring and Three Sisters Springs (the refuge protects both) from the Gulf of Mexico during winter to survive.

 Road Trip from Orlando

 I rented a car through the concierge at Four Seasons Resort Orlando at Walt Disney World Resort (I highly recommend that you stay here) that was delivered to the resort at our predetermined check out time.
 It took us about 2 hours to reach Crystal River on mostly highways.